 If you intend to deduct an amount from the refund due, to cover administrative or handling expenses, the amount of the administration fee and net refund due must be shown clearly on the VAT refund document.
 You’re strongly advised to explain this charge clearly to your customers when they buy the goods to avoid subsequent confusion or misunderstanding.

 3.7 Refunds to customers

-When you receive a VAT refund document stamped by UK or other EU customs, check that all goods have been exported from the EU by the last day of the third month following that in which the goods were purchased.
+When you receive a VAT refund document stamped by UK or EU customs, check that all goods have been exported from the UK or EU by the last day of the third month following that in which the goods were purchased.